MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 ### Restrained

-If the `Restrained` status effect is applied to an actor the ability power rolls of the restrained actor automatically have a bane and abilities with the restrained actor being targeted have an edge.
-Additionally the displayed movement speed on the grabbed actor’s character sheet is set to zero.
+If the `Restrained` status effect is applied to an actor, the ability power rolls of the restrained actor automatically have a bane and abilities with the restrained actor being targeted have an edge.
+Additionally the displayed movement speed on the grabbed actor's character sheet is set to zero.

 ### Slowed

-If the `Slowed` status effect is applied to an actor, the displayed maximum speed on the character sheet of that actor is changed to 2 and the in-game token ruler of that actor displays allowed speed accordingly. (see ***Movement***) Traits such as Humans` `Perseverance` can be activated via Active Effects, which allows to set the “slowed” speed to 3 instead of 2.
+If the `Slowed` status effect is applied to an actor, the displayed maximum speed on the character sheet of that actor is changed to 2 and the in-game token ruler of that actor displays allowed speed accordingly. (see ***Movement***)

+Traits such as Humans' `Perseverance` can be activated via ActiveEffects, which allows setting the "slowed" speed to 3 instead of 2.

 ### Taunted

-If the `taunted` status effect is applied to an actor, while another actor is targeted, the targeted actor becomes the source of the `taunt` and afterwards abilities that are targeted at actors other than the `taunted` source actor automatically have a double bane while in line of effect to the `taunted` source.
+If the `Taunted` status effect is applied to an actor while another actor is targeted, the targeted actor becomes the source of the `Taunt`, and afterwards abilities that are targeted at actors other than the `Taunted` source actor automatically have a double bane while in line of effect to the `Taunted` source.

 ### Weakened